walimorris/jCleanup/README.md

 ### jCleanup
-A short and sweet Java program to automate cleaning up your Linux directories.
+A short and sweet Java program to quickly clean up your Linux directories.
 Currently, jCleanup supports deleting files based on days, starting from today.
 Today's date is recorded and you can choose how far back the directory should be cleaned.
 Example: Today is 11/25/2020 and you want all files falling before